 Humidity is the amount of water in the air.
 Air with a high concentration of water will be called humid.
 Moving away from the most humid climate, biomes will be called semi-humid, semi-arid, or arid (the driest).

-measures how high land is above sea level.
+Elevation measures how high land is above sea level.
 It gets colder as you go higher above sea level, which is why you see snow-capped mountains.

 One of the terrestrial biomes, taiga, is an evergreen forest of the subarctic, covering extensive areas of northern North America and Eurasia.
 This taiga is along the Denali Highway in Alaska.

-Factors affecting biome type include latitude, humidity, and elevation.
+- Factors affecting biome type include latitude, humidity, and elevation.

 Use the resources below to answer the questions that follow.

-How much precipitation do savannas receive annually?
+- How much precipitation do savannas receive annually?
 Over what period of time do they receive this precipitation?
 How does this affect the animals living in this biome?

-How do the physical characteristics of savannas lead to their dominance by grasses?
+- How do the physical characteristics of savannas lead to their dominance by grasses?

-How are terrestrial biomes defined?
+- How are terrestrial biomes defined?

-Give four examples of terrestrial biomes.
+- Give two examples of terrestrial biomes.